Akbarsait/powertools-data/fabric/notes-guides/fabric-analytics-engineer.md

 ## Exam Preparation - Quick Reference:
 - Version control is available only with the Azure Repos repository with only Git currently supported.
+- **Shortcuts**
   - OneLake shortcuts support multiple filesystem data sources.
 These include internal OneLake locations, Azure Data Lake Storage (ADLS) Gen2, Amazon S3, and Dataverse.
+OneLake shortcuts can now be created using the Fabric REST API
   - Only Fabric lakehouses can shortcut to other lakehouses.
 Fabric data warehouses can use data Pipelines but cannot use shortcuts.
   - A managed table, it is stored within the Fabric storage and becomes immediately accessible through the SQL endpoint upon connection.
+  - Shortcuts can be setup for individual files, but more commonly to a folder.
+If you create a shortcut to a ‘base’ folder, it will monitor and sync all files in subfolders.
+  - For internal shortcuts, a user will need access to both the source and the target location to be able to access the shortcut data in Fabric.
+  - Be careful of cross-region egress fees.
+If your Fabric capacity is in UK-South region (for example), but your ADLS storage account, you will be charged for ‘cross-region’ egress fees ($0.01 per GB)
-- Enabling Scale-out in Power BI:
+- **Enabling Scale-out in Power BI**:
   - At the semantic model level, set Large semantic model dataset storage format to On.
   - Enable scale-out using the Datasets REST APIs
 - Power BI Desktop introduces a new way to author, collaborate, and save your projects.
 Allows to save your work as a Power BI Project (PBIP), report and semantic model item definitions are saved as individual plain text files in a simple, intuitive folder structure.
 The PBIP will create one file and two folders, PBIP.Dataset contains definition folder that is use to host the .tmdl files.
 - **XMLA endpoints:** Workspaces use the XML for Analysis (XMLA) protocol for communications between client applications and the engine that manages your Power BI workspaces and semantic models.
 XMLA is the communication protocol used by the Microsoft Analysis Services engine, which runs Power BI's semantic modeling, governance, lifecycle, and data management.
 Data sent over the XMLA protocol is fully encrypted.
 - **RLS:** Row-level security only applies to queries on a Warehouse or SQL analytics endpoint in Fabric.
 Power BI queries on a warehouse in Direct Lake mode will fall back to Direct Query mode to abide by row-level security.
+- **OLS** Object-level Security enables restricting access to semantic model objects, such as tables, columns, and calculations based on these columns.
+RLS (both static and dynamic) restricts access to specific attributes in the semantic model, such as location, category, etc.
 - **Calcualted Column vs Measure**
   1. Calculated columns appear in columns in the data view, measure does not, measure only appears in the view.
   2. Calculated columns appear in the Model view, not Measure.